velvia/links/rust.md

 ```
 * Or [structview](https://crates.io/crates/structview) which offers types for unaligned integers etc.
 * There are some DST crates worth checking out: [slice-dst](https://crates.io/crates/slice-dst), [thin-dst](https://crates.io/crates/thin-dst)
+  - See [dyn_struct](https://crates.io/crates/dyn_struct) - a way to allocate DSTs on the heap using safe Rust
 * As a last resort, work with [raw pointer](https://doc.rust-lang.org/std/primitive.pointer.html) math using the add/sub/offset methods, but this is REALLY UNSAFE.
 ```rust
     let foobar: *mut Foobar = mybytes[..].as_ptr() as *mut Foobar;